airr-community/airr-standards/docs/packages/airr-R/vignettes/Usage-Vignette.rst

 and data analyses that were performed.

-Following this principles, V(D)J reference alignment annotations are saved in standard tab-delimited format files (TSV) with associated metadata provided in accompanying YAML formatted files.
-The column names and field names in these files have been defined by the AIRR Community using a controlled vocabulary of standardized terms and types to refer to each piece of information.
+Following this principles, V(D)J reference alignment annotations are saved in standard tab-delimited files (TSV) with associated metadata provided in accompanying YAML formatted files.
+The column names and field names in these files have been defined by the AIRR Data Representation Working Group using a controlled vocabulary of standardized terms and types to refer to each piece of information.

 Reading AIRR formatted files
 ----------------------------

-The ``airr`` package contains the function ``read_rearrangement`` to read and validate files containing Rearrangement records in the AIRR Data Representation standards, where a Rearrangement record describes the collection of optimal annotations on a single sequence that has undergone V(D)J reference alignment.
+The ``airr`` package contains the function ``read_rearrangement`` to read and validate files containing AIRR Rearrangement records, where a Rearrangement record describes the collection of optimal annotations on a single sequence that has undergone V(D)J reference alignment.
 The usage is straightforward, as the file format is a typical tabulated file.
-The argument that needs attention is ``base``, with possible values ``"0"`` and ``"1"``.
-``base`` denotes the starting index for positional fields in the input file.
+The argument that needs attention is ``base``, with possible values ``"0"`` and ``"1"``. ``base`` denotes the starting index for positional fields in the input file.
 Positional fields are those that contain alignment coordinates and names ending in “_start" and “_end“.
-If the input file is using 0-based coordinates with half-open intervals (python style), as defined by the standard, then positional fields will be converted to 1-based closed intervals (R style) using the default setting of ``base="0"``.
-If ``base="1"`` is specified, then positional fields will not be modified.
+If the input file is using 1-based closed intervals (R style), as defined by the standard, then positional fields will not be modified under the default setting of ``base="1"``.
+If the input file is using 0-based coordinates with half-open intervals (python style), then positional fields may be converted to 1-based closed intervals using the argument ``base="0"``.

 .. code:: r